Cruise Destinations and Timings (Peak Seasons, Popular Itineraries and Weather)

 Peak Season: May – September.

-Check out my top Baltic travel tips if you are planning a baltic cruise:
+Check out my top Baltic travel tips if you are planning a Baltic cruise:

 15 Baltic Cruise Tips You NEED to Know